Buying a home?

-Moving house is one of the biggest changes that you can make in your life (and one of the biggest investments, too) and you need to be sure that you’re making the right decision.
-There is nothing worse than finding out that you’ve purchased a home that wasn’t what you thought it was, and now you’re stuck in a really difficult position, not quite knowing what to do.
+Moving house is one of the biggest changes that you can make in your life.
+Plus, it is one of the biggest investments, too.
+So you need to be sure that you’re making the right decision.
+There is nothing worse than finding out that you purchased a home that wasn’t what you thought it was.
+Then, you stick yourself in a really difficult position, not quite knowing what to do.

 This diligence is particularly needed if you purchase a home without a real estate agent.
 Before you hand over any money for what you think is your dream home, make sure that you look out for these five things.

 Before Buying a Home, Check Out These Five Things:

 Don’t sign on the dotted line until you feel confident about these factors.

 When you’re looking around that perfect house, make sure to look over all of the walls for any cracks.
 These things can indicate subsidence or other serious structural problems, and getting structural repairs done is not cheap (or easy).
 Before you hand over any cash, get a structural engineer to check out any wall cracks.
 This step will put your mind at ease about the state of the house.

 Another thing to look out for is water damage, and this mostly manifests itself as stains and water marks on walls, and signs of mold, including a damp smell or mold itself.
 If this is an issue in your potential home, ask the current inhabitants whether they sought help and whether they had their water damage claim denied.
 This could be a serious and costly issue if so.